joy-of-react/project-toast/README.md

 In `Toast.js`, make the following changes:

-- Within the paragraph that holds the message content, prefix it with the variant, so that the final output looks something like this:
+- Within the paragraph that holds the message content, prefix it with the toast's variant, so that the final output looks something like this:

 ```diff
 <p class="content">